-Second, our results provide insights at the intersection of applied social science research methodology and computer science research on ICT platform design and development.
+Second, our results provide insights on the intersection of applied social science research methodology and computer science research on ICT platform design and development.
 Research in this area has addressed problems of citizen welfare across development sectors like agriculture (Aker, 2011), banking and mobile money (Shaikh and Karjaluoto, 2015), education (McEwan, 2015), and health (Källander et al., 2013; Rajput et al., 2012).
-Our study more narrowly falls within recent technological innovations in corruption and political accountability (Bussell, 2010; Grossman et al., 2014; Humphreys and Weinstein, 2012), a part of larger concerns with citizen monitoring, reporting, and participation in governance and elections (Bailard,

-2012; Bailard and Livingston, 2014; Paluck et al., 2010).
-While previous research using ICT platforms in these spaces has noted the problem of uptake and attrition over time (Findley et al., 2013; Grossman et al., 2014), we explicitly demonstrate the challenges of gaining and maintaining participation for research endeavors with little or no face-to-face contact with the study sample.
-Our context is potentially special, however, in that we are attempting to build and deploy a national platform quickly for a specific event (the election), and experiences with participation may differ when the interaction with users is not time-bound (e.g., Chicoine and Guzman, 2017; Dhaliwal and Hanna, 2017).
-These challenges include attrition as the result of asking for locational information as we show here, and, as shown in Ferree et al., (2017), attrition as a result of the system not consistently provide registrants material or financial benefits (although incentives were offered at different stages of the project to a sub-set of users).
-The governance sector therefore presents a "hard case" to evaluate the effectiveness of this approach: compared to areas where users may receive a direct and immediate benefit from engaging with an ICT platform on multiple reporting activities, governance interventions deliver fewer immediate private benefits.
+Our study more narrowly falls within recent technological innovations in corruption and political accountability (Bussell, 2010; Grossman et al., 2014; Humphreys and Weinstein, 2012), a part of larger concerns with citizen monitoring, reporting, and participation in governance and elections (Bailard, 2012; Bailard and Livingston, 2014; Paluck et al., 2010).
+While previous research using ICT platforms in these spaces has noted the problem of uptake and attrition over time (Findley et al., 2013; Grossman et al., 2014), we explicitly demonstrate the challenges of gaining and maintaining participation for research endeavors with little or no faceto-face contact with the study sample.).
+These challenges include attrition as the result of asking for locational information as we show here, and, as shown in Ferree et al. (2017), attrition as a result of the system not consistently provide registrants material or financial benefits (although incentives were offered at different stages of the project to a sub-set of users).
+The governance sectors therefore presents a "hard case" to evaluate the effectiveness of this approach: compared to areas where users may receive a direct and immediate benefit from engaging with an ICT platform on multiple reporting activities, governance interventions deliver fewer immediate private benefits.

-Lastly, we contribute specific technical and research design insights to the creation, roll-out, and evaluation of development engineering platforms (Brunette et al., 2013; Hartung et al., 2010; Okolloh, 2009).
-Technologists have laid out minimum requirements for development engineering platforms; Hartung et al., (2010) argue "information services must be composed by non-programmers, deployed by resource-constrained organizations, used by minimally-trained users, and remain robust despite intermittent power and connectivity" (1).
+Last, we contribute specific technical and research design insights to the creation, roll-out, and evaluation of development engineering platforms (Brunette et al., 2013; Hartung et al., 2010; Okolloh, 2009).
+Technologists have laid out minimum requirements for development engineering platforms; Hartung et al. (2010, p.
+1) argue "information services must be composed by non-programmers, deployed by resource-constrained organizations, used by minimally-trained users, and remain robust despite intermittent power and connectivity."
 However, there may be other important requirements driven by the project's social and research goals.
 Specifically, we show the development and engineering process must also pay attention to population representativeness of study samples, geographic information collection, and messaging/text comparability.
 While these issues are no doubt salient to social scientists, they are not automatically at the forefront of decisions over platform design by applied computer scientists, who are, understandably, focused on technical features.
 Our experience underscores the necessity of integrating more fully from the outset the insights and contributions of computer scientists with social scientists and development practitioners.
 These partnerships can generate linkages that will contribute better research designs and program implementation to improve and scale platforms.

 This paper proceeds as follows.
-In Materials and Methods (Section 2), we lay out the design (Section 2.1) and implementation (Section 2.2) of VIP:Voice around a citizen mobilization campaign during the 2014 South African elections.
-In Results (Section 3), we first discuss cross-channel comparability of responses and response rates (Section 3.1), and then look at the relative successes of different methods to elicit geospatial information from users of phones without GPS (Section 3.2).
-In Section 3.3 we describe several technical issues researchers interested in carrying out similar experiments would likely face.
-Finally, we describe the relative costs effectiveness of development and implementation across channels, with an eye to generating a representative sample across the platform as a whole (Section 3.4).
+In Materials and Methods (2), we lay out design (2.1) and implementation (2.2) of VIP:Voice around a citizen mobilization campaign during the 2014 South African elections.
+In Results (3), we first discuss cross-channel comparability of responses and response rates (3.1), and then look at the relative successes of different methods to elicit geospatial information from users of phones without GPS (3.2).
+In the final section (3.3) we describe several technical issues researchers interested in carrying out similar experiments would likely face.
 We conclude by offering a set of recommendations for researchers and practitioners interested in deploying multi-channel ICT platforms.

-2. Material and Methods
+1 Material and Methods